cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/reports/coaching-team-conversations.md

 - **Section Name** - Customize or use the default

-Each of the following slides have prepopulated default text.
+Each of the following slides has prepopulated default text.
 You can customize the header and thought starter, using macro fields if desired.
 The presentation must include all the slides provided.

 - Thank You slide
 - High-Level Results slide